Meghan Markle's Graceful Royal Exit Is A Love Letter To Black Moms

 Meghan Markle’s engagement to Prince Harry landed her in a state of scrutiny so hyper-focused on her race, marital status, and family drama that it shocked even the veteran television actor.
 Markle “had no idea” how intense the public eye would be, she told ITV’s Tom Bradby several months ago; it was a confession that led us to the January announcement by the Duke and Duchess of Sussex that they would be stepping back from royal duties.

-For those of us who grew up idolizing Princess Diana, who saw her demise; for black women like myself, there has been fear of how Meghan might fare as a bi-racial duchess in a white regime — the announcement from the Sussex's validated that fear, and also gave those of us who had worried about them permission to move likewise to protect our own wellbeing.
+For those of us who grew up idolizing Princess Diana, who saw her demise; for black women like myself, there has been fear of how Meghan might fare as a biracial duchess in a white regime.
+The announcement from the Sussexes validated that fear and also gave those of us who had worried about them permission to move likewise to protect our own well-being.

 Shonda Rhimes has coined the term “First Only Different,” a self-explanatory phrase that defines the responsibility and challenges one faces being the first, the only, and the different in their respective work or societal setting.
 Cue Markle, a golden brown woman from America with a loc’d mother, estranged father, and nefarious half-sister, entering a historically white British monarchy.
 She’s First Only Different on a pedestal.

 For many black women, being First Only Different isn’t a unique experience.
-I’d experience this firsthand in my prestigious, predominately white, all-girls high school where I’d often be the “only” in our small classes, a part the “first” class to enroll the most Black girls, and “different” in every single way, down to my creative writing classes where I wrote about girls who wore Jordans and braids.
-It’s an experience that continued post my HBCU experience when I was the First Only Different on my first corporate American team, code switching in every way possible in my first job.
+I’d experience this firsthand in my prestigious, predominately white, all-girls high school where I’d often be the “only” in our small classes, part of the “first” class to enroll the most black girls, and “different” in every single way, down to my creative writing classes where I wrote about girls who wore Jordans and braids.
+It’s an experience that continued past my HBCU experience, when I was the First Only Different on my first corporate American team, code-switching in every way possible in my first job.

 It wasn’t until after giving birth — a coincidence of age, experience, and putting my child first — that I became too exhausted to code switch, and began to lean into experiences and environments that were equipped to allow me to do so.
 For me, this meant leaving jobs and setting boundaries that made others uncomfortable.
 They were not easy choices, but they were essential to protecting my peace, and my daughters’ peace.